 Call up places near you that sell firewood.
 They advertise a lot during this time of year so they’ll be easy to find.
 That’s what makes fall tree stump season!

 I got my stump delivered with my yearly wood order.

 It depends if you want your table to be on legs or sit directly on the floor.
 I like the look of legs.

 Your legs will be 6 inches high, so figure out how tall your stump needs to be for where you want to put it.

-My stump is 15″ across by 18″ high to bring it to the just below the arm of my couch.
+My stump is 15″ across by 18″ high, with the 6″ legs it’s a total of 24″ high.
+This brings it to just below the arm of my sofa.